shadylubbad/Hell-World/README.md

 # Hell-World
-First Project for Learning how to Code
+First Project for Learning how to Code.
 Hello Fellow Geeks

 Shady Here, I am a Project Manager who has noticed that i am a little out of the loop when it comes to development langauges and as such have decided to start all over again when it comes to code development.